The short video below will take you through the steps you need to make a claim for Universal Credit:

 The government have announced they will pay employees’ wages through the coronavirus job retention scheme, if the business is forced to temporarily close.
-This is available to anyone on the PAYE scheme.
-Your employer will have to contact HMRC to be eligible.
+This is available to anyone who was registered on the PAYE scheme from 28th February 2020.
+Your employer will have to apply online through the GOV.uk website.

 If you have already lost your job, contact your employer and ask whether they will be able to reassign you as a furloughed worker.

 If you have already made a claim for benefits, please contact the benefit department directly for advice.

 If you are employed and need to take time off work, you should be eligible for Statutory Sick Pay (SSP) from the first day you are off work.
 You need to speak to your employer about this.
 If you earn at least £118 a week (£120 from April 2020) you are eligible for SSP of £94.25 per week (£95.85 from April 2020) for up to 28 weeks, paid from the first day you are off sick